sendgrid/sendgrid-java/USAGE.md

   ```
 ## Create monitor settings

-Subuser monitor settings allow you to receive a sample of an outgoing message by a specific customer at a specific frequency of emails.
+Sub-user monitor settings allow you to receive a sample of an outgoing message by a specific customer at a specific frequency of emails.

-### POST /subusers/{subuser_name}/monitor
+### POST /sub-users/{sub-user_name}/monitor

 ```java